Thousands of Random Digging Holes in a Middle Eastern Archaeological Site

 Well, that is good news!!!
 I know a farmer in my state that has an archaeological site on his land, and I feel certain he will give me permission to dig in it.
 So, I will just apply for a state permit, pay them a few bucks for the permit, and start digging.

-So, if you are an artifact collector, it is easy as pie—right?
-You just ask for permission to dig, pay a few quick bucks like you do for your fishing or hunting license, grab the nearest shovel, and you are on your way.
-Correct?
+So, if you are an artifact collector, it is easy as pie.
+You just ask a private landowner or state official for permission to dig, pay a few quick bucks to the state like you do for your fishing or hunting license, grab the nearest shovel, and you are on your way.
+Right?
+Wrong!!!!

-(1) You would have to be a professional archaeologist with a Ph.D. or M.A. degree in archaeology (or a related field) and meet the minimum professional standards and years of supervisory and excavation experience specified by your state.
+(1) You would have to be a professional archaeologist with an M.A. or Ph.D. degree in archaeology (or a related field) and meet the minimum professional standards and years of supervisory and excavation experience specified by your state.
 Truthfully, in most states, they will prefer far more than just the minimum qualifications.

 (2) You would have to fill out a standard state application for a permit.
 This application usually asks for a lot of detail and attachments (e.g., a map of the proposed excavation area).

-(5) When your fieldwork and laboratory work are completed, you would be required to write and submit a formal, highly detailed, written archaeological report on your work, including reports on lithic analyses; ceramic analyses; zooarchaeological analyses; analyses of paleoethnobotanical remains; palynological analyses; human osteological analyses, if human burials were excavated; and radiocarbon dating and other dating methods that were used.
-A typical report could run several hundred typed, single-spaced pages with appendices.
+(5) When your fieldwork and laboratory work are completed, you would be required to write and submit a formal, highly detailed, written archaeological report on your work, including reports on site background, historical context of the site, lithic analyses; ceramic analyses; zooarchaeological analyses; analyses of paleoethnobotanical remains; palynological analyses; human osteological analyses, if human burials were excavated; and radiocarbon dating and other dating methods that were used, etc. A typical report with interpretations of the site remains could run several hundred typed, single-spaced pages, including numerous figures, tables, and appendices.

 There is a very long American history of some artifact collectors (not all) [without formal archaeological training] putting random, spatially uncontrolled digging holes into archaeological sites.
 Digging without grid squares in this random, three-dimensionally uncontrolled manner destroys the ancient archaeological story written in the soil on archaeological sites.
 You can see what this random, massive destruction looks like in the sad photograph at the beginning of this blog post (above).

 Many thousands of American archaeological sites (and many sites right here in Tennessee) have been destroyed in this same manner by such random, spatially uncontrolled, and unrecorded digging.
 Archaeological information that would fill whole libraries has been lost forever as a direct result of such digging.
-Consequently, most professional archaeologists get really nervous at the idea of letting an artifact collector loose with a shovel and grapefruit knife on any archaeological site with intact cultural deposits.
-As a direct result of this long history of artifact collectors and artifact dealer minions destroying sites, most state archaeological authorities will never issue one of these state permits to an artifact collector.
+Consequently, I and most other professional archaeologists get really nervous at the idea of letting an artifact collector loose with a shovel and grapefruit knife on any archaeological site with intact cultural deposits.
+As a direct result of this long history of artifact collectors and artifact dealer minions destroying sites, most state archaeological authorities will never—I repeat—never issue one of these state permits to an artifact collector.
 As an artifact collector, your chances of obtaining one of these state permits—in any of the 50 states and U.S. territories—are about the same as your chances for personally resurrecting George Washington from the dead.
-I know that sounds provocative and harsh, but it was not meant to hurt your feelings.
+I know that sounds provocative and harsh.
+It was not meant to hurt your feelings.
 It was said that way to emphasize the baseline truth of the matter so you will not forget it.

 Artifact collectors and professional archaeologists in many different states, and a lot of foreign countries, read the various articles on the Archaeology in Tennessee blog.
 If you have specific questions about obtaining one of these state permits, please consult with the office of the State Archaeologist in the particular state you have in mind to do archaeological excavation work.
 The many specific requirements for obtaining a written state permit can vary some from one state to another.
 Please click on the following safe link to get the contact information for the Office of the State Archaeologist in all 50 states and U.S. territories such as Puerto Rico: